johnpapa/angular-ngrx-data/docs/faq.md

 * asynchronous fetch and save HTTP operations as _@ngrx/effects_.

-* a reactive `EntityService` with a simple API that encapsulates _ngrx_ interaction details.
+* a reactive `EntityCollectionService` with a simple API that encapsulates _ngrx_ interaction details.

 Nothing is hidden from you.
 The store, the actions, the adapter, and the entity collections remain visible and directly accessible.